-Itineraries for religious tourism in Salvador
+Itineraries for Religious Tourism in Salvador

 Religious tourism in Salvador takes place in the more than 300 secular churches.